 Oriental Cockroaches

-oriental cockroach control
+oriental cockroach

 Are Oriental Cockroaches Harmful?

-Oriental cockroaches, also known as water bugs, are a common household pest that can pose several dangers to humans.
+Oriental cockroaches, also commonly known as water bugs, are a common household pest that can pose several dangers to humans.
 They are known to transmit diseases like other types of cockroaches, so they can cause health problems and damage to property.
 Here are some of the ways in which oriental cockroaches are harmful:

 • Food Contamination: Oriental cockroaches are attracted to food and can contaminate it with their feces, saliva, and body parts.
 This can lead to food poisoning and other health problems, especially if the contaminated food is consumed.
 Cockroaches can also spread bacteria and germs from contaminated food to other surfaces, further increasing the risk of illness.